 Publisher Chambers & Partners recognized Brownstein Hyatt Farber Schreck in its annual Chambers USA Guide with Colorado practice rankings in: corporate mergers and acquisitions; labor and employment; employee benefits; litigation: general commercial; intellectual property; natural resources and environment; and real estate.
 The firm’s real estate and corporate mergers and acquisitions practices were ranked among the best in the state.
+Brownstein was also recognized with Nevada practice rankings in the following categories: corporate and commercial; gaming and licensing; litigation: general commercial; and real estate.
+Brownstein's California practice was ranked in the environment category, and the New Mexico practice was recognized in the litigation: general commercial category.
+The firm also received national recognition for gaming and licensing.

 Chambers & Partners has a staff of more than 100 full-time researchers who develop rankings of lawyers and practices based on written submissions provided by law firms, telephone interviews with clients and lawyers, and other resources.
 Inclusion in the guide is based solely on the research team's findings.